jobovy/gaia_tools/README.rst

 This package should work in both python 2 and 3.
 Please open an `issue
 <https://github.com/jobovy/gaia_tools/issues>`__ if you find a part of the
 code that does not support python 3.

+Note that this code is primarily developed on UNIX-like systems.
+While most of the code runs on Windows without special handling, it is possible that some parts of the code are incompatible with Windows.
+Please open an `issue <https://github.com/jobovy/gaia_tools/issues>`__ if you find any part of the code that does not work on Windows, or open a `pull request <https://github.com/jobovy/gaia_tools/pulls>`__ to fix it.

 DATA FILES AND ENVIRONMENT VARIABLES
 =====================================